massoncheg/forgejo-docs/docs/admin/actions/runner-installation.md

 uid=1000 gid=1000 groups=1000
 ```

 One way to run the Docker image is via Docker Compose.
-To do so, first prepare a `data` directory with non-root permissions (in this case, we pick `1001:1001`):
+To do so, as root, first prepare a `data` directory with non-root permissions (in this case, we pick `1001:1001`):

 ```shell
 #!/usr/bin/env bash